 Human Development and Sexual Identity: Young men and women in their teenage years experience a great deal of change, sometimes volatile emotions, and a growing sexual maturity.
 Though it is natural and consistent with human development that students experience sexual attraction, we discourage the formation of exclusive relationships.
 The decision whether to allow children to date is left to the parents, but we ask students not to be exclusive or give evidence of their dating relationships while at school.

-At this age, some students may also experience same-sex attraction.
+At this age, some students may also experience same-sex attraction or gender dysphoria.
 We believe that it is unwise, however, for teens to prematurely interpret any particular emotional experience as identity-defining.
 We believe that such self-identification at a young age can lead to students being labeled based solely upon sexuality, generate distraction, create confusion, and prevent students from experiencing true freedom within the culture of the school.

 When challenging issues of sexuality arise for a student, the school makes every effort to handle these situations with sensitivity, discretion and care for the student.
 As a matter of right speech, we ask students not to openly discuss matters of personal sexuality.
 Furthermore, teasing, ridicule or mistreatment based upon a student’s sexuality or perceived sexuality are unacceptable and subject to disciplinary action.